 - Choose your investment(s) — You can choose to invest in a specific property or in a fund on RealCrowd.
 Each investment opportunity is categorized according to projected risk versus return.
 You pick the one(s) that suit your personal goals and invest in them through the platform.
 All of the electronic signatures, communications, and document delivery and storage with your investment partner are handled by the dashboard on RealCrowd’s platform.

-The commercial real estate opportunities hosted on RealCrowd fall into one of four categories that correspond to the risk and reward inherent in the different types of deals: Core, Core-Plus, Value Add and Opportunistic.
+Each commercial real estate opportunity hosted on RealCrowd falls into one of four categories that correspond to the risk and reward inherent in the different types of deals: Core, Core-Plus, Value Add and Opportunistic.

 - Core: Lower Risk/Lower Return.
 The most conservative and lowest risk of the four classifications, core property investments utilize lower leverage and tend to generate predictable cash flows.
 The properties are often positioned in strong markets, like thriving metropolitan areas, and are easily financed.
 RealCrowd calls this category “the wheelhouse of conservative income seekers.”